exakat/exakat-docs/Reference/Reports.rst

 The Perfile report lays out the results file per file.

-The Perfile report displays one result per line, grouped by file, and ordered by line number :
+The Perfile report displays one result per line, grouped by file, and ordered by line number.
+Here is an example :

 ::